 At minimum, you’re probably closing out your books once a year.
-Closing out your books is a necessary part of preparing to file your taxes, and it’s important to close out your books at the end of each year so that transactions are recorded in the right place.
+This is a necessary part of preparing to file your taxes, and it’s important to make sure that transactions are recorded in the right place at the end of each year.

 However, most businesses close out their books every month.
 If you’re thinking about making the switch, here are three advantages of a monthly routine.